 Our testing team is comprised of Maggie Nichols, Jessica Riconscente, Becca Glades, and Austin Palmer.
 Maggie has spent countless years living and working in some of the hottest parts of the world.
 From conducting research in West Africa to teaching in the Amazon rainforest, she is no stranger to stifling days.
 After earning her Bachelor's degree in Industrial Technology, Jessica spent years exploring the warmest parts of the southern hemisphere.
 Her product development background brings a keen eye when testing products.
 Becca Glades spent her childhood in Southern New Mexico, where the hottest days seem to last a lifetime.

-Austin Palmer, our Senior Research Analyst, is a seasoned electronics specialist, dedicating his workweek to evaluating tech products and establishing himself as a credible authority in the field.
+Austin Palmer, our Senior Review Analyst, is a seasoned electronics specialist, dedicating his workweek to evaluating tech products and establishing himself as a credible authority in the field.
 Over the past eight years, he has consistently led the testing of a diverse range of products, ranging from VR headsets to gaming mice.
 With meticulous attention to detail and a profound understanding of electronic devices, Austin excels in creating testing regimens that uncover the true capabilities of any tech product.
 However, what truly distinguishes him is his extensive expertise in temperature regulation.
 With experience in testing air conditioning and portable heaters, Austin possesses invaluable knowledge of airflow dynamics and temperature control.
 This wealth of experience enables him to provide insightful evaluations of window fans, ensuring consumers make informed purchasing decisions and find the most suitable and reliable option for their needs.
 That said, this team of testers never underestimate how important a good, reliable fan can be.

 How to Pick the Best Fan